hks0/100-days-of-code/log.md

 Going to resume my Head First HTML book.
 Hoping to go through ch.
 7-10.

 Finally starting some CSS.
 On the side, I'd like to look into what basic JS looks like.

+# Round 1 Progress has been halted.
+Starting work.
+Want to start a round 2 once I get settled.